 Did the driver or passenger do what they could do to protect themselves by wearing their seatbelt?
 There are ways to determine if the safety-belt was being used.
 Most modern vehicles have a computer-controlled safety system that makes decisions based on an algorithm.
 That algorithm uses information such as change in speed and the direction of force to determine what to do.
 That data not only tells how fast the vehicle was traveling and if the brakes were applied, but also records the driver’s or passenger’s safety-belt status.
-This is a great way to start an investigation but should not be solely considered as the fact that the belt was used; other evidence needs to be gathered to support the data.
 Read More

 When traveling down the roadway, a lot of things must be considered.
 While things that can be seen are obvious concerns, things that cannot be seen pose a threat too.
 Blind hillcrests leave drivers guessing “what’s on the other side”.
 Regardless of their intentions, before drivers make a maneuver, they should pay extra attention to blind hill crests.
 In a collision that occurs just over a hillcrest, where one driver is attempting to continue straight as the other is attempting to make a left-hand turn, many times the investigating officer arrives at a common conclusion.
 Failure to yield right of way charges are often applied to the driver making the turn; however, are these charges applicable?
 Read More